sodadata/docs/soda/data-contracts-verify.md

 ## Prerequisites
 * Python 3.8 or greater
 * a code or text editor
-* your warehouse connection credentials and details
+* your data source connection credentials and details
 * a `soda-core-contracts` package and a `soda-core[package]` [installed]({% link soda/data-contracts.md %}) in a virtual environment.
-Refer to the list of warehouse-specific <a href="https://github.com/sodadata/soda-core/blob/main/docs/installation.md" target="_blank">Soda Core packages</a> available to use.
+Refer to the list of data source-specific <a href="https://github.com/sodadata/soda-core/blob/main/docs/installation.md" target="_blank">Soda Core packages</a> available to use.
 * a Soda data contracts YAML file; see [Write a data contract]({% link soda/data-contracts-write.md %})

 ## Verify a data contract via API
-1. In your code or text editor, create a new file name `warehouse.yml` accessible from within your working directory in your virtual environment.
+1. In your code or text editor, create a new file name `data_source.yml` accessible from within your working directory in your virtual environment.
-2. To that file, add a warehouse configuration for Soda to connect to your warehouse and access the data within it to verify the contract.
-The example that follows is for a PostgreSQL warehouse; see [warehouse configuration](#about-warehouse-configurations) for further details . <br />Best practice dictates that you store sensitive credential values as environment variables using uppercase and underscores for the variables.
+2. To that file, add a data source configuration for Soda to connect to your data source and access the data within it to verify the contract.
+The example that follows is for a PostgreSQL data source; see [data source configuration](#about-data-source-configurations) for further details . <br />Best practice dictates that you store sensitive credential values as environment variables using uppercase and underscores for the variables.
     ```yaml
     name: local_postgres
     type: postgres